 Hyperuricemia and hyperphosphatemia are typically clinically silent, but comparatively, hyperkalemia and hypocalcemia can present with a myriad of symptoms.
 Like any other medical condition that results in hyperkalemia, TLS-related hyperkalemia is identical and can present with muscle cramps, fatigue, paresthesias, or cardiac arrhythmias.
 “CATS go numb,” on the other hand, is the mnemonic for hypocalcemia-related symptoms (convulsions, arrhythmias, tetany, spasms and stridor, and numbness in the fingers.

 Risk factors for developing this syndrome include high tumor burden, rapidly progressing malignancy (leukemia, lymphoma, white blood count greater than 100,000), dehydration, chronic kidney disease, and associated nephrotoxins (which includes many chemotherapy agents).
 The key to treating TLS appropriately lies in making the diagnosis, which can easily be overlooked.
 The mainstay of treatment is hydration, attempting to achieve diuresis of 100-200 mL/hour.
 Depending on the electrolyte abnormality, such as hyperkalemia, one can initiate dialysis or utilize other methods to remove or shift potassium.
-Regarding uric acid, uricase and allopurinol can be used for prevention or if there is a contraindication to rasburicase, such as glucose-6-phosphate dehydrogenase deficiency.[2,3]
+Regarding uric acid, rasburicase is the first line treatment.
+Allopurinol can be used for prevention or if there is a contraindication to rasburicase, such as glucose-6-phosphate dehydrogenase deficiency.[2,3]

 Regarding identifying this disease and subsequently managing it, the prognosis regarding mortality if it was sudden onset can range from 15-36%.
 This most likely warrants ICU admission pending the patient’s clinical appearance.